If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Waterproof Rating: IPX8

+The most comfortable earbuds come with a variety of ear tips to ensure you find your perfect fit.
 These wired headphones use special tips to produce a tight seal inside of your ears, so you can still get premium audio quality underwater.
-And deep underwater you can go, with an IPX8 rating that means these headphones can handle being submerged up to 12ft.
+And deep underwater you can go, as the IPX8 rating means these headphones can handle being submerged up to 12 feet.
 The headphones come with five unique tips for small to large ear canals, making them great for your entire workout regimen.
 Although these aren’t self-contained, they’re still a solid pair of waterproof headphones, specially made with swimmers in mind.

 Why We Like It: Swimmer-friendly short cord, flexible ear fit